 The company was founded in 2003 by two Europeans, one from Sweden and the other from Denmark.
 Instead of building the software on their own, they made use of three professional developers from Estonia to create their dream platform from the back end up.
 This approach not only allowed them to get access to the latest high-tech updates but also cut down excess costs.

 Together, they created the app that all offices know and love today.
 One Estonian developer is credited alongside the co-founders for the idea of reducing the cost of voice calls by using a P2P protocol.
 Other features like video chat, instant messaging, and file transmission have also made Skype indispensable.

 Just 2 years after its establishment, Skype was purchased by eBay for $2.5 billion in 2005, and in 2011, by Microsoft for $8.5 billion.
 By now, Skype has revolutionized the way companies do business, pioneering remote communication technologies and facilitating outsourcing for the world.

 5. Slack: App & Web Design

 Similar to Skype, Slack is currently one of the most popular tools in use for remote communication, bridging the gap between in-house staff and offshore teams.
 But, the situation could have been much different if it had not been for their outsourcing tactics.

-By outsourcing Web design and Beta testing, Slack was able to get important feedback and objective opinion that helped them stood out from the rest of the market.
+By outsourcing Web design and Beta testing, Slack was able to get important feedback and objective opinion that helped them stand out from the rest of the market.
 As a result, the Slack team earned $221 million last year and had over $900 million in cash.
-The app currently has over 3 million paying customers with 8 million users in total.
+The app currently has over 3 million paying customers, with 8 million users in total.

 This is one of the successful outsourcing examples that show that outside perspective is more important than many have thought before.